 ©National Trust Images/James Dobson

 A-La-Ronde – A-La-Ronde is and 18th-century sixteen-sided house located on the outskirts of Lympstone run by the National Trust.
-On a rainy day, you can take a tour of the house which includes the shell gallery where the walls have been decorated with thousands of shells in geometric patterns, drawing room and a library.
-Even if it’s raining it has amazing views of the gardens but, if the sun does come out, you can go on the Parminter walk which is full of flora and wildlife.
+On a rainy day, you can take a tour of the house which includes the shell gallery.
+Where the walls have decorate with thousands of shells in geometric patterns.
+Drawing room and a library.
+Even if it’s raining it has amazing views of the gardens but if the sun does come out.
+You can go on the Parminter walk which is full of flora and wildlife.

 ©National Trust Images/Linda Adams

-Saltram – There is so much to see at Saltram with its park, garden, shop, cafe and house, all run by the National Trust since 1957.
-The house dates back to the 16th century but was largely remodelled in 1740 to the house we see today.
-The house is filled with history and works of art and became one of Devon’s grandest homes with King George III staying in 1789.
-Discover the inside and hope the sun returns so you can go and explore the beautiful gardens and the park beyond which is dog-friendly.
+Saltram – There is so much to see at Saltram with its park, garden, shop, cafe, and house, all run by the National Trust since 1957.
+The house dates back to the 16th century but was largely remodel in 1740 to the house we see today.
+The house is fill with history and works of art.
+Became one of Devon’s grandest homes with King George III staying in 1789.
+Discover the inside and hope the sun returns so you can go and explore.
+The beautiful gardens and the park beyond which is dog-friendly.

 ©National Trust Images/Rupert Truman

 Compton Castle – Dating back to the 1400s, Compton Castle started life as a manor house but was fortified in the 1520s in response to French raids.
 The Castle and the people who have lived in it have an interesting history and several connections to America.
 Visit the Tudor kitchen, chapel, or watchtower and listen to talks from the National.
 Trust volunteer reenactors who have a very good knowledge of the house and its history.
 If the sun does come out take a tour of the rose garden.